Yunupu/sandwich-attack/README.md

 ## Concept:

-We want to implement the design described in this research paper: https://arxiv.org/abs/2009.14021
+We want to implement the design described in this research paper: https://arxiv.org/abs/2009.1402

-> “Decentralized exchanges (DEXs) allow parties to participate in financial markets while retaining full custody of their funds.
-However, the transparency of blockchain-based DEX in combination with the latency for transactions to be processed, makes market-manipulation feasible.
-For instance, adversaries could perform front-running -- the practice of exploiting (typically non-public) information that may change the price of an asset for financial gain. ”

 ## Data Pipeline: